basicswap/basicswap/doc/install.md

 **Record the mnemonic from the output of the above command.**
 And the output of `echo $CURRENT_XMR_HEIGHT` for use if you need to later restore your wallet.

+#### Make COINDATA_PATH permanent:

+Edit the `.env` file in the docker directory and uncomment COINDATA_PATH line by deleting the hashtag.

 #### Set the timezone (optional):